ericdrowell/Canteen/README.md

 ## Overview

 Canteen is an open source JavaScript library which makes it super easy to test canvas outputs in a cross browser, and cross browser version way.
-The name "Canteen" is obtained by shortening the phrase "[CAN]vas for [TE]st [EN]vironments".
+The name "Canteen" is obtained by shortening the phrase "Canvas in Test Environments".